What Is The Importance Of SCAC?

 Once these records are digital, stakeholders can access important documents related to your company and operations.
-These digital records also allow you to track your shipment at every journey stage.
-SCAC has become mandatory nationwide because it allows efficient monitoring of transportation companies across various transport modes, such as motor vehicles, railway lines, and waterways.
+These digital records also allow you to track your shipment at every stage of the journey.
+SCAC is mandatory in certain circumstances.
+It efficiently monitors transportation companies across various transport modes, such as motor vehicles, railway lines, and waterways.

 Who Needs A SCAC?

-U.S government agencies require carriers and transportation companies to apply for and renew their SCAC codes annually.
-Customs and border protection agencies also use this code to monitor carriers that are entering the country by accessing digitized carrier documentation.
+U.S. government agencies require carriers and transportation companies to apply for and renew their SCAC codes annually.
+Customs and border protection agencies also use this code to monitor carriers entering the country by accessing digitized carrier documentation.

-Suppose you are a carrier crossing the U.S. border.
-In that case you will need to ensure your SCAC code is updated so that governmental identification can be done efficiently by proper government authorities.
-A SCAC code is required by all the transportation companies that do business with the U.S government and its agencies.
+If you are a carrier crossing the U.S. border, you must update your SCAC code so that proper government authorities can efficiently identify your business.
+A SCAC code is required by all transportation companies that do business with the U.S. government and its agencies.

-For example, if you or your company imports FMCG into the U.S, you must provide your SCAC code to the U.S authorities and the FDA(or Food And Drug Administration) to get your product into the country.
-The FDA is responsible for tracking your fast-moving consumer goods and/or the container and inspecting the final product for contamination and health standards.
+For example, suppose you or your company imports Fast-Moving Consumer Goods (FMCG) into the U.S. In that case, you must provide your SCAC code to the U.S. authorities and the Food And Drug Administration (FDA) to get your product into the country.
+The FDA is responsible for tracking your FMCG and the container and inspecting the final product for contamination and health standards.

-The CBP(or Customs Border Protection) uses the same code for clearing it from the customs authorities.
-This code is quite helpful for to doing business with the U.S government and its various agencies.
-The SCAC code applies to several industries, including automobile, forestry, railroad, petroleum, and ocean container.
+The U.S. Customs and Border Protection (CBP) uses the same code for clearing it from the customs authorities.
+This code is helpful for doing business with the U.S. government and its various agencies.
+The SCAC code applies across multiple industries, including automobile, forestry, railroad, petroleum, and ocean container.

 What Are The Benefits Of SCAC & EDI Integration?

-Right now the logistics and transportation industry is facing many challenges.
-This sector is not an exemplary leader in maintaining efficiency and transparency.
-There is a severe lack of communication between parties involved in a single transaction.
-The supply chains need to be smoother and more efficient in these operation.
-This is where the SCAC code 'shows its best assets'.
-With the use of EDI(or Electronic Data Interchange) technology, the SCAC code of your carrier benefits your business by ensuring transparency and efficiency of all communications
+The logistics and transportation industry is facing many challenges.
+This sector is not exactly known for maintaining efficiency and transparency.
+There needs to be more communication between parties involved in a single transaction.
+The supply chains need to be smoother and more efficient in their operation – this is where the SCAC codes and Electronic Data Interchange technology (EDI) comes in.
+Having a SCAC code and EDI will benefit your business by ensuring transparency and efficiency of all communications.

 Additional benefits include the following: